tructoldmethat/Mexico-Restaurant-Ratings-Report/README.md

   - Four of the top 10 highest-rated restaurants offer Mexican cuisine, appreciated by consumers aged 18–20 and 26–30.

 - **Seafood:**
-  - A niche market but highly rated (average **1.69**).
+  - A niche market but highly rated (average **1.69**) with consistent food and service quality.
-  - Examples: Mariscos El Pescador and Mariscos Tía Licha stand out for their quality.
+  - Seafood and family-style restaurants receive the highest overall ratings despite catering to niche markets.
+Restaurants like Mariscos El Pescador and Mariscos Tía Licha, offering premium seafood, stand out with average ratings above 1.60, demonstrating success in meeting quality expectations.

 - **Cafeterias and Coffee Shops:**
   - Dominate the mid-tier segment, catering to budget-conscious students and young professionals.
+  - Cafeteria Y Restaurante El Pacífico, for example, scored high in both affordability and service quality and was appreciated across all age groups, especially 26-30, reflecting a successful low-cost business model.

 - **Fast Food and Pizzerias:**
   - Popular but receive lower ratings (e.g., Pizzerias: **1.16**), indicating a need for service improvements.